-Groundwater overdraft has been a concern in the San Joaquin Valley region, and groundwater levels have dropped in shallow aguifers despite increased regulation and conservation associated with the Sustainable Groundwater Management Act.
+Groundwater overdraft has been a concern in the San Joaquin Valley region, and groundwater levels have dropped in shallow aquifers despite increased regulation and conservation associated with the Sustainable Groundwater Management Act.
 Future development in the San Joaquin Valley area could permanently increase impervious surfaces, reducing the amount of water that could recharge aquifers, as well as increasing groundwater pumping in the cumulative RSA.
-Continued population growth, agricultural production, and the associated demand for potable water sources would require drawing more water from aquifers, particularly when surface water supplies are reduced during periods of drought.
-Planned projects that could affect groundwater include the planned construction of more than 20,000 new residential units and developments, such as industrial and commercial projects, that require water to construct and operate.
+Continued population growth, agricultural production, and the associated demand for potable water sources would require drawing more water from aguifers, particularly when surface water supplies are reduced during periods of drought.
+Planned projects that could affect groundwater include the planned construction of more than 20,000 new residential units and developments. such as industrial and commercial projects, that require water to construct and operate.
 The Sustainable Groundwater Management Act is likely to further reduce demand on the San Joaquin Valley Basin through increased conservation and management.
 However, drafts of groundwater sustainability plans prepared pursuant to the Sustainable Groundwater Management Act are not yet in place and therefore could not be reviewed during preparation of this analysis.
 It is presumed that these groundwater sustainability plans would result in reduced groundwater pumping and increased groundwater recharge.
 Nevertheless, given the intensity of groundwater pumping in the San Joaquin Valley, recovery from existing overdraft conditions is expected to take multiple years, if not decades.

 Existing laws and permit processes in the cumulative RSA, such as the Sustainable Groundwater Management Act and drilling permits required by local agencies with oversight of groundwater basins, would work together to minimize groundwater withdrawal and reduce cumulative impacts on groundwater from the HSR project and cumulative projects.
-Project features will include temporary BMPs that will prevent or reduce leaks and spills as well as the exposure of contaminants to runoff that could percolate into the groundwater table and affect groundwater quality (HMW-IAMF#6).
-The Authority will prepare a SWPPP in accordance with the IGP and a Hazardous Materials Monitoring Plan, as well as replace hazardous materials with nonhazardous alternatives for use during operations (HYD-IAMF#3 and HMW-IAMF#9).
+Project features would include temporary BMPs that would prevent or reduce leaks and spills as well as the exposure of contaminants to runoff that could percolate into the groundwater table and affect groundwater quality (HMW-IAMF#6).
+The Authority would prepare a SWPPP in accordance with the IGP and a Hazardous Materials Monitoring Plan, as well as replace hazardous materials with nonhazardous alternatives for use during operations (HYD-IAMF#3 and HMW-IAMF#9).
 To address the potential permanent impacts from the added impervious areas of the HSR project and cumulative projects-i.e., reduction of recharge areas for groundwater-infiltration-type stormwater BMPs would be considered in compliance with the Phase II MS4 permit, MRP, and Caltrans NPDES permit.
-Permanent stormwater treatment BMPs required by these permits would be incorporated into the design of the HSR project and planned development, including linear transportation projects, to maximize stormwater infiltration and recharge to groundwater aquifers and minimize impacts on groundwater.
-Additionally, mitigation (HYD-MM#1) would be implemented to offset temporary reductions in the productivity of water supply wells, seeps, and springs, but this mitigation will not completely offset significant temporary reductions in groundwater levels within aquifers affected by tunneling.
+Permanent stormwater treatment BMPs required by these permits would be incorporated into the design of the HSR project and planned development, including linear transportation projects, to maximize stormwater infiltration and recharge to groundwater aguifers and minimize impacts on groundwater.
+Additionally, mitigation (HYD-MM#1) would be implemented to offset temporary reductions in the productivity of water supply wells, seeps, and springs, but this mitigation would not completely offset significant temporary reductions in groundwater levels within aquifers affected by tunneling.

 The Sustainable Groundwater Management Act is likely to further reduce demand on the San Joaquin Valley Basin through increased conservation and management.
 However, existing groundwater overdraft is expected to continue during operations and maintenance due to high agricultural demand.
+Therefore, there would be significant cumulative impacts on groundwater quantity during operations and maintenance, because aquifers in the San Joaquin Valley region are already in a state of overdraft.
+No feasible mitigation measures are available to avoid or reduce this impact.